qmk/qmk_firmware/docs/contributing.md

 * [Chat on Discord](https://discord.gg/qmk)
 * [Open an Issue](https://github.com/qmk/qmk_firmware/issues/new)

 Feature and Bug Fix PRs affect all keyboards.
 We are also in the process of restructuring QMK.
 For this reason it is especially important for significant changes to be discussed before implementation has happened.
-If you open a PR without talking to us first please be prepared to do some significant rework if your choices do not mesh well with our planned direction.
+If you open a PR without talking to us first, please be prepared to do some significant rework if your choices do not mesh well with our planned direction.

 Here are some things to keep in mind when working on your feature or bug fix.

-* **Disabled by default** - memory is a pretty limited on most chips QMK supports, and it's important that current keymaps aren't broken, so please allow your feature to be turned **on**, rather than being turned off.
+* **Disabled by default** — memory is a pretty limited resource on most chips that QMK supports, and it's important that current keymaps aren't broken, so please allow your feature to be turned **on**, rather than being turned off.
 If you think it should be on by default, or reduces the size of the code, please talk with us about it.
-* **Compile locally before submitting** - hopefully this one is obvious, but things need to compile!
+* **Compile locally before submitting** — hopefully this one is obvious, but things need to compile!
 You should always make sure your changes compile before opening a pull request.
-* **Consider revisions and different chip-bases** - there are several keyboards that have revisions that allow for slightly different configurations, and even different chip-bases.
-Try to make a feature supported in ARM and AVR, or automatically disabled on platforms it doesn't work on.
+* **Consider revisions and different chip-bases** — there are several keyboards that have revisions that allow for slightly different configurations, and even different chip-bases.
+Try to make a feature supported in ARM and AVR, or is automatically disabled on platforms it doesn't work on.
-* **Explain your feature** - Document it in `docs/`, either as a new file or as part of an existing file.
-If you don't document it other people won't be able to benefit from your hard work.
+* **Explain your feature** — Document it in `docs/`, either as a new file or as part of an existing file.
+If you don't document it, other people won't be able to benefit from your hard work.

 We also ask that you follow these guidelines:

-* Keep the number of commits reasonable or we will squash your PR
+* Keep the number of commits reasonable or we will squash your PR.
 * Do not lump keyboards or keymaps in with core changes.
 Submit your core changes first.
 * Write [Unit Tests](unit_testing) for your feature
 * Follow the style of the file you are editing.
 If the style is unclear or there are mixed styles you should conform to the [coding conventions](#coding-conventions) above.